ctrlaltdeleon/infinitygauntlet/books/problem-solving-with-algorithms-and-data-structures-using-python-2nd/pswaadsup-1.md

 - Since there are different ways to implement ADTs this gives flexibility to the developer without harming the user.
 - The user can remain focused on the problem-solving process.

-### 1.6: WHY STUDY ALGORITHMS?
+### 1.6: Why Study Algorithms?

-Algorithm is a type of solution.
+- Algorithm is a type of solution.

-By considering different algorithms and different problems, when we see a similar problem arise, we know which weapon to use.
+- By considering different algorithms and different problems, when we see a similar problem arise, we know which weapon to use.
-We consider time and space complexities:
+- We consider time and space complexities:
-What if we only have 2 minutes to compute?
+  - What if we only have 2 minutes to compute?
 (Time)
-What if we give a problem 1000000 inputs?
-(Space) Worst case scenario is that we have a problem that can't be solved or where solutions do exist but require too much time or other resources to work reasonably.
+  - What if we give a problem 1000000 inputs?
+(Space)
+- Worst case scenario is that we have a problem that can't be solved or where solutions do exist but require too much time or other resources to work reasonably.
-We find solutions and choose the correct one depending on the situation.
+- We find solutions and choose the correct one depending on the situation.

-### 1.7: REVIEW OF BASIC PYTHON
+### 1.7: Review of Basic Python

 - Python is a modern, easy-t-learn, object-oriented programming language.
 - Built-in data types and easy-to-use control constructs.

-### 1.8: GETTING STARTED WITH DATA
+### 1.8: Getting Started with Data

 - Define a class to be a description of what the data will look like (the state) and what the data can do (the behavior).
-  Classes are analogous to ADTs because a user of a class only sees the state and behavior.
+- Classes are analogous to ADTs because a user of a class only sees the state and behavior.
-  Data items are called objects in the object-oriented paradigm.
+- Data items are called objects in the object-oriented paradigm.
-  An object is an instance of a class.
+- An object is an instance of a class.

-### 1.8.1: BUILT-IN ATOMIC DATA TYPES
+### 1.8.1: Built-in Atomic Data Types

 - Atomic data types:
   - int
   - float
   - bool

-### 1.8.2: BUILT-IN COLLECTION DATA TYPES
+### 1.8.2: Built-in Collection Data Types

 - Collection data types: